As the mercury rises, hydration is more important than ever – find out how much water to drink when working out with this five-step plan.

 Whether you’re doing a sweaty indoor gym session, or a run or bike ride outside, your hydration plan should kick in early.

 “Always hydrate before you do your workout,” explains Girling.
 “Drink 400-600ml of water two hours beforehand.
-The simple test is to go to the bathroom and examine your urine: if your passing is dark in colour, have another 400-600ml before your class or bike ride.”
+The simple test is to go to the bathroom and examine your urine: if your passing is dark in color, have another 400-600ml before your class or bike ride.”

 That is especially important if you’re exercising in the morning.